 Although Bangladesh had been a victim of yarn-dumping from India, with import prices quoted to be up to 30% lower than local production costs by India, before the Coronavirus outbreak, domestic prices have since rebounded.
 Bangladesh Garment Buying House Association (BGHA) has complained that spinners are now charging 15% higher compared to last month due to yarn import disruption from India.
-Supply chain disruption due to the Chinese lockdown has had negative repercussions across Bangladesh’s textile and Garments value chain, as Chinese imports accounts for a significant portion of the sector’s total import (46% of USD 34 billion as of FY 2018-19).
+Supply chain disruption due to the Chinese lockdown has had negative repercussions across Bangladesh’s textile and Garments value chain, as Chinese imports account for a significant portion of the sector’s total import (46% of USD 34 billion as of FY 2018-19).

-While short term sourcing destinations have not undergone dramatic changes as of yet, employment layoffs as a result of government mandated shutdowns and quarantines are inevitable.
+While short-term sourcing destinations have not undergone dramatic changes as of yet, employment layoffs as a result of government-mandated shutdowns and quarantines are inevitable.

 With China’s situation being on the road to recovery, it will require at least the first half of 2020 to bring itself back to pre-outbreak capacity levels.

 With the goal of full recovery to pre-pandemic levels, seeming to be a process that might stretch beyond 2020, the question then remains of how long global buyers are willing to wait before looking to other sourcing markets or opting to near-shore supply.